-Another important modification brought by the Law 153/2017 is a pay equal to 75% of the basic wage payable for extra-hours.
-Prior to the law, the employees of the public system that worked extra-hours could not be paid and were entitled, instead, to free hours or days as a compensation.
-The law provides now that employees working during legal holidays and weekends will be entitled to a 100% extra-pay if the compensation in equivalent free hours/days is not possible within a period of 60 days.
-Also, the public sector’s employees will receive a yearly vacation allowance, equal to a gross minimum wage.
+Another important modification brought in by the law is overtime payment equal to 75% of the basic wage.
+Prior to the law, employees that worked overtime could not receive monetary remuneration, but instead were entitled to time off as compensation.
+The Unique Pay Law also entitles employees working during national holidays and weekends to 100% overtime pay if the compensation in equivalent time off is not possible within a period of 60 days.
+In addition, employees will receive an annual holiday allowance equal to the gross minimum wage.

-The law will impact approximatively 1,19 million employees currently working in the public sector.
+The law will affect approximatively 1.19 million employees currently working in the public sector.

 Social partners’ reactions

-Some of the employers’ organizations, such as the National Council for Private Small and Medium Enterprises of Romania (CNIPMMR) criticized the law’s provisions, warning that the wage rise might trigger a high migration from the private to the public sector, more attractive with higher salaries.
-CNIPMMR stressed that the public sector employees already earn, in average, 19% more than the employees of the private sector.
-On the other hand, the Coalition for Romania’s Development (CDR), an informal business association that have employers’ organizations like Concordia amongst its members stated that pay rise is a necessary step to act against the low wages trap, but that the budgetary impact must be carefully analyzed.
+Some of the employer organisations, such as the National Council for Private Small and Medium Enterprises of Romania (CNIPMMR) criticised the law’s provisions, warning that these wage increases could trigger a high level of migration of workers from the private sector to the public sector.
+CNIPMMR stressed that public sector employees already earn, on average, 19% more than employees in the private sector.
+On the other hand, the Coalition for Romania’s Development (CDR), an informal business association that has employer organisations such as Concordia among its members, stated that pay rises are a necessary step to act against the low wages trap, but that the budgetary impact must be carefully analysed.

-The trade unions have opposed to the new law provisions before its adoption.
-In May 2017, about 22.000 employees of the Finance Ministry have protested in reaction to the provision of the draft law on unique pay.
-Other protests have been organized in May and June by the trade unions form public administration, police, education.
+Trade unions opposed the law’s provisions before its adoption.
+In May 2017, around 22,000 employees of the Finance Ministry protested in reaction to the provision of the draft.
+Other protests were planned in May and June by trade unions for public administration, police and education.

-Although many of the trade unions’ requests have been included during the negotiations in the Parliament, in June 2017, CNS Cartel Alfa – one the five representative trade union confederations - sent a public letter to the President Klaus Iohannis asking that the law should not be promulgated, pointing to the inequalities that the law would generate.
-According to Cartel Alfa, the exclusion of some categories, such as mayor, vice-mayor and presidents of the county councils from the law provisions will result in new discrepancies between different institutions of the local administration.
+Although many of the trade unions’ requests were accepted during the negotiations, in June 2017 CNS Cartel ALFA – one of the five representative trade union confederations – sent a public letter to President Klaus Iohannis asking that the law should not be implemented, pointing to the inequalities that it would generate.
+According to Cartel ALFA, the exclusion of some categories such as mayor, vice mayor and presidents of the county councils from the law’s provisions would result in new discrepancies between different institutions of the local administration.

-Overview
+Commentary

-Recent data of the National Institute of Statistics indicate in the public sector already prior to the adoption of the unique pay law.
-The biggest increase was in the public administration sector, where the average net wage in June 2017 was 720 Lei (160 euro) higher than in June 2016, followed by the health care system, that registered an increase of 703 lei (156 Euro) - more than twice the increase registered by the national average wage, that raised with 302 Lei (72 Euro).
-The wages in the education system increased with 413 Lei (91 Euro) in June 2017 as compared to the same month of the previous year.
-Currently, Romania and the share of public salary expenditures is expected to increase to 10% in 2020 and to 12% in 2022, according to the Fiscal Council.
-In 2009, the in GDP was 9, 9% and decreased to 7, 1% in 2011, following the 25% cuts in the public wages operated in 2010.
+Recent data from the National Institute of Statistics indicate the public sector had seen significant wage increases (PDF), prior to the law’s adoption.
+The biggest increase was in the public administration sector where the average net monthly wage in June 2017 was RON 720 (€156.75) higher than in June 2016, followed by the health care sector, which registered an increase of RON 703 (€153.08) – more than twice the increase registered by the national average wage of RON 302 (€65.78).
+The wages in the education sector increased by RON 413 (€89.96) in June 2017 compared with June 2016.
+According to the Fiscal Council, Romania spends 8% of its gross domestic product (GDP) on wages in the public sector and the share of public salary expenditure is expected to increase to 10% in 2020, and 12% in 2022.
+In 2009, public employees’ remuneration was 9.9% of GDP, decreasing to 7.1% in 2011 following the 25% cut in public wages implemented in 2010.